orchidhq/Orchid/README.md

 You can now run Orchid in the following ways:

 1) `./gradlew orchidRun` - Runs an Orchid task.
-The `runTask` should be specified in `build.gradle` or passed as a Gradle project property (`-PrunTask=build`).
+The `runTask` should be specified in `build.gradle` or passed as a Gradle project property (`-PorchidRunTask=build`).
 The task `listTasks` will show a list of all tasks that can be run given the plugins currently installed.
-Similarly, `listOptions` will list all options that can be set through Gradle.
 2) `./gradlew orchidBuild` - Runs the Orchid build task a single time then exits.
 The resulting Orchid site will be in `build/docs/javadoc` unless the output directory has been changed.
+You can then view the site by starting any HTTP file server in the root of the output directory.
+3) `./gradlew orchidWatch` - Runs the Orchid build task a single time, then begins watching the source directory for changes.
+Anytime a file is changes, the build will run again, and the resulting Orchid site will be in `build/docs/javadoc` unless the output directory has been changed.
-3) `./gradlew orchidServe` - Sets up a development server and watches files for changes.
-Must have the `OrchidServer` plugin installed for this task to work, which is included in all the above bundles.
+4) `./gradlew orchidServe` - Sets up a development server and watches files for changes.
+The site can be viewed at `localhost:8080` (or the closest available port).
-4) If you are developing a Java application, Orchid replaces the standard Javadoc task with its own `build` task.
+5) If you are developing a Java application, Orchid replaces the standard Javadoc task with its own `build` task.
 In addition to running the standard Orchid build, when Orchid is run from Javadoc it will be able to create pages for all your project's classes and packages, just like you'd expect from a normal Javadoc site, but embedded within your chosen Orchid theme.
 You must have the `OrchidJavadoc` plugin installed for this to work properly.

 _On windows, all the above commands need to be run with `gradlew` instead of `./gradlew`._